marekmru/pnbi-base/README.md

 ```

 ## Development Workflow

 1. cd into root directory
-2. use the command ```npm link```
+2. use the command `npm link`
 3. cd into pnbi-base/starter
-4. use the command ```npm link pnbi-base```
+4. remove node_modules/yarn.lock
-5. remove node_modules/yarn.lock then yarn
+5. use the command `npm link pnbi-base`
-6. Run yarn run dev in starter
+6. Run yarn then yarn run dev in starter
 7. Edit pnbi-base/src
 8. Live reload works
 9. commit changes after editing
    > Explanation: npm link creates a symlink to root of pnbi-base, so it is not neccessary to edit node_modules/pnbi-base

 #### package.json